Retta Marie MartinClinical Instructor & Academic Fieldwork Coordinator

 - OCCT 545: Occupational Performance Perspectives

-Enhancing leadership and entrepreneurship skills to increase occupational therapy's impact in the community setting, occupational therapy and pediatric pain management, impact of growth mindset, resilience and gratitude in reducing student stress/anxiety and improving student performance.
+Enhancing leadership and social entrepreneurship skills to increase occupational therapy's impact in emerging practice setting, occupational therapy and pediatric pain management, impact of growth mindset and mindfulness reducing student stress/anxiety and improving student performance.

 2020 Peer Reviewed Accepted